chazlarson/Plex-Meta-Manager-Wiki/metadata/builders/smart.md

 ## Filters

-There are three fields per filter option when using Plex's Advance Filters in the Web UI.
+There are three fields per filter option when using Plex's Advanced Filters in the Web UI.

 1. **Attribute:** What attribute you wish to filter.
 2. **Modifier:** Which modifier to use.